 Corporate investments in nuclear weapons

+The report found that 325 financial institutions had provided financing of $748 billion to the top 18 nuclear weapons producers between January 2017 and January 2019.
 The financing provided by the institutions could be loans, investment banking or ownership of more than 0.5% of the shares of at least one of the producing companies.

 Hall of Fame

-22 institutions were listed in the Hall of Fame for having a policy that excluded all types of investments in nuclear weapons companies (withdrawing past investments and avoiding future investments).
+However, there also appears to be a growing number of financial institutions which are choosing not to fund the nuclear weapons industry.
+36 institutions (up from 22 in the 2018 report) were listed in the Report’s ‘Hall of Fame’ for having a comprehensive policy that excluded all types of investments in nuclear weapons companies (withdrawing past investments and avoiding future investments).